font/k8s-example-apps/pacman-nodejs-app/docs/kubernetes-cluster-azure.md

 #### Create Resource Group

 Before you can create a cluster regardless of the options above, you need to create a resource group in a specific geo location if you don't already have one.
-Run these example commands to use the West Central US region while specifying whatever name you'd like for the `RESOURCE_GROUP`.
+Run these example commands to use the South Central US region while specifying whatever name you'd like for the `RESOURCE_GROUP`.

 ```
 RESOURCE_GROUP=my-resource-group
-LOCATION=westcentralus
+LOCATION=southcentralus
 az group create --name=${RESOURCE_GROUP} --location=${LOCATION}
 ```